Batacek/Serger/README.md

 <h1>GUI</h1>
 Right now the GUI is under development and will be released with version Beta 0.3.0.
 The first stable GUI release will be version 1.0.0.
 <br>
-The GUI will be made in MAUI and will be available for Windows and MacOS.
-Linux support will be without GUI but we plan to include WPF app for Linux.
-MAUI supports Android and iOS, but We don't plan to make a mobile app in the near future.
+The GUI will be made in MAUI or UNO and will be available for Windows and MacOS and Linux.
+MAUI and Uno support Android and iOS, but We don't plan to make a mobile app in the near future.
 <br>
 The GUI will soon include Windows notifications and tray icon features.

-# TODO
+# ToDo
 - ✅Logs
 - ~~❌CLI commands~~ **(cancelled)**
 - 🛠️Windows notifications
 - 🛠️Windows tray icon
-- 🛠️Languages (en, cs)
+- ❗Languages (en, cs)
+  - Language class needs to be refactored a lot, and it will be done soon **in the version 0.2.2**
 - ❌Wiki
-- 🛠️️️GUI (MAUI)
+- 🛠️️️GUI (MAUI or Uno)
 - ❌Linux support
+- ❌Ping server software (1 server for pinging multiple IPs, sending notification to 1 computer)
 - ❌API support
-- ❌Ping server software (1 server for pinging multiple IPs, sending notification to 1 computer)